 The remaining states gradually introduced compulsory voting for at least their lower houses of parliament over the next two decades.
 The last state to fall into this pattern was South Australia, in 1942.
 Some elements of voluntary voting, however, remained until the 1980s.
 Aboriginal people were not compelled to enrol or vote in federal elections until 1984.
 Voting for the South Australian Legislative Council remained voluntary until 1985.

 State and Commonwealth governments generally have not considered a return to voluntary voting.
-However, in January 2013 the Queensland State Government released a discussion paper on electoral reform that considers the option of removing compulsory voting for Queensland elections.
-While Labor Prime Minister Julia Gillard publicly opposed the suggestion, a number of prominent Liberal parliamentarians (including Eric Abetz and Julie Bishop) supported voluntary voting.
-Their commitment to voluntarism rests on principles like individual freedom (see Compulsory voting - for and against).
-It may also have to do with the questionable assumption that voluntary voting would advantage the Coalition over the Labor Party.
+However, in January 2013 the Queensland State Government released a discussion paper on electoral reform that considered the option of removing compulsory voting for Queensland elections.
+While Labor Prime Minister Julia Gillard publicly opposed the suggestion, a number of prominent Liberal parliamentarians at the time (including Eric Abetz and Julie Bishop) supported voluntary voting.
+Their commitment to voluntarism rested on principles like individual freedom (see Compulsory voting - for and against).
+It may also have had to do with the questionable assumption that voluntary voting would advantage the Coalition over the Labor Party.

 Over the past three decades, some commentators have claimed that Australian enrolment procedures are too lax and allow for fraudulent voting.
 The Coalition has been generally sympathetic to these claims and the Howard Government attempted several times to restrict enrolment.
 Its first reform, introduced via 1999 legislation, meant that Australians had to provide specific forms of identification (a passport or driver’s licence) or a written witness statement before they could enrol themselves and whenever they changed their enrolment details.
 These requirements still exist today for people who want to enrol themselves.